JNP-Solutions/Slacken/README.md

 We provide a pre-built library in a public S3 bucket at s3://slacken-sbi.
 The current version is based on RefSeq release 224.

-Standard (corresponds to Kraken 2 standard library):

-* Compressed bundle for download (164 GB): https://s3.amazonaws.com/slacken-sbi/library/standard-224c.tar.gz
+* Compressed bundle with everything (164 GB): https://s3.amazonaws.com/slacken-sbi/library/standard-224c.tar.gz
 * Slacken index: s3://slacken-sbi/library/standard-224c/std_35_31_s7/
 * Bracken weights: s3://slacken-sbi/library/standard-224c/std_35_31_s7_bracken/
-* Genomes location for dynamic libraries: s3://slacken-sbi/library/standard-224c/
+* Library location for dynamic mode: s3://slacken-sbi/library/standard-224c/
 * Taxonomy: s3://slacken-sbi/library/standard-224c/std_35_31_s7_taxonomy/

 The libraries are hosted in the us-east-1 region of AWS, and when running Slacken on AWS EMR in that region,